Casey Malone, a 1998 NCAA Discus Champion and two-time Olympian, is in his 16th season as the throws coach at Colorado.

 A four-time All-American at Colorado State, he owns a 224-8 PR.
 It was the best throw by an American and ranked fifth in the world in 2009.
 Malone was the 1996 Junior National and Junior World Champion.
 He competed in the 1996 Olympic Trials (18th), improving to ninth four years later at the trials.
 Malone was named to the U.S. roster when he finished third at the 2004 trials.
 He was the only American to advance to the finals at the Athens games, finishing sixth.
 He competed at his second Olympics in 2008 after placing third at the U.S. Trials.

-Malone took third at the 2008 trials, advancing to the Beijing Games where he placed 19th in the prelims.
 Malone won his first USATF championship in 2009 (213-03) and went on to take fifth at the IAAF World Championships in Berlin.
-Malone captured his second USATF title in 2010 and competed in five stops of the IAAF Samsung Diamond League, finishing sixth overall.
+Malone captured his second USATF title in 2010.
+In 2015, he competed in his 20th straight USA Outdoor Championship.

-The Wheat Ridge, Colo. native was born on April 6, 1977 and lettered in football, basketball and track at Arvada West.
-He graduated from CSU in 2000 with a degree in fine arts.
+The Wheat Ridge, Colo. native lettered in football, basketball and track at Arvada West and graduated from CSU in 2000 with a degree in fine arts.
 Malone is married to the former Lindsey Malmgren, an assistant track & field coach at Colorado.